Laumeier Sculpture Park: Non-Profit History and County Parks Partnership

 When Nierengarten-Smith retired in 2001, Glen Gentele became Executive Director.
-In September 2009 when Gentele accepted a position at another museum, Marilu Knode came from Arizona State University, where she was head of research for Future Arts Research, to become the current executive director.
-Knode was the former head of research at Future Arts Research at Arizona State University.
-Knode left Laumeier in 2016 after seven years in the position, and was succeeded by Stephanie Riven of The Riven Company as Interim Director.
-Lauren Ross was appointed Executive Director of Laumeier in 2018.
+When Gentele accepted a position at another museum in 2009, Marilu Knode, the former head of research at Future Arts Research at Arizona State University took the position.
+Knode left Laumeier in 2016 and was succeeded by Stephanie Riven of The Riven Company as Interim Director.
+Current Executive Director Lauren Ross was appointed in 2018.

-Today, Laumeier is an internationally recognized, nonprofit arts organization accredited by the American Alliance of Museums (AAM) and operates in partnership with St. Louis County Parks and Recreation department.
+Today, Laumeier is an internationally recognized, nonprofit arts organization accredited by the American Alliance of Museums (AAM).
+Laumeier operates in partnership with St. Louis County Parks and Recreation department.
 Projects and programs are supported by the Laumeier Endowment Fund, the National Endowment for the Arts (NEA), the Regional Arts Commission (RAC), the University of Missouri-St. Louis (UMSL), Missouri Arts Council (MAC), and the Arts and Education Council of St. Louis.

 Sculpting the Future

-In 2015, Laumeier closed its first major capital campaign, Sculpting the Future, culminating in the renovation of the Laumeier’s 1917 Estate House into the Kranzberg Education Lab and the construction of the Aronson Fine Arts Center for exhibitions, programs and events.
+In 2015, Laumeier closed its first major capital campaign, Sculpting the Future, culminating in the renovation of Laumeier’s 1917 estate house into the Kranzberg Education Lab and the construction of the Aronson Fine Arts Center for exhibitions, programs and events.
 The project was designed in 2010 by Trivers, a St. Louis architectural firm, and completed in 2015.

-The 1917 Estate House now functions as the Kranzberg Educational Lab, providing classrooms, presentation spaces, and staff offices for mission-driven programming and organizational sustainability.
+The 1917 estate house now functions as the Kranzberg Educational Lab, providing classrooms, presentation spaces, and staff offices for mission-driven programming and organizational sustainability.